Paul D. Fuentes is a painter, director and creative director (BFA The Tyler School of Art and Architecture).

+A sense of story is often found in Paul’s paintings.
 The Kiss Series depicts fully clothed couples in passionate embrace.
-Their wardrobe and hairstyles are distinctly retro.
-The passion seems at once feverish and vacuum sealed in B movie convention.
-In the Selfie Series, his subjects snap cell phone portraits in precarious situations: a stylish woman takes a photo in the desert by her wrecked Rolls Royce while another holds a latte and snaps her picture in the shadow of Mount Kilimanjaro as a lion waits nearby.
-Safety is relinquished for a moment of ego gratification that will be posted and forgotten.
-His celebrity portraits create obvious and sometimes ironic illusions.
-Putin, posed like St. Francis, wears a T-shirt popular with fitness buffs, “Sun’s Out, Guns Out.”
-In this setting, however, the statement is quite literal.
-Replacing familiar contexts with new ones, Fuentes prompts viewers to create their own narratives.
-His Couples Series explores identity and fame through improbable pairings of the famous: Queen Elizabeth & Burger King are the new royalty; Kim Kardashian & Kim Jong Un represent interchangeable Kims; Bill Clinton & Wilma Flintsone pair up as a dating duo.
+Wardrobe and hairstyles are distinctly retro, like from B movie sci-fi films.
+The passion seems at once feverish and vacuum sealed in 50’s-era convention.
+The Selfie Series depicts subjects in precarious situations snapping cell phone portraits: a stylish woman takes a photo in the desert by her wrecked Rolls Royce while another holds a latte and snaps her picture in the shadow of Mount Kilimanjaro while a lion waits nearby.
+Safety is relinquished for a moment of ego gratification that will most likely be posted and forgotten.

 Fuentes’ paintings have been shown in galleries on the east and west coasts including Sotheby’s New York, The White Room Gallery in East Hampton, Corridor Contemporary in Philadelphia and the nationally juried Art In Politics show at Touchstone Gallery in Washington D.C.
 Two works were selected for the 30th International Juried Exhibition at Viridian Gallery, New York.
 His portrait of Hillary Clinton, My Heart New Opened, was featured in Creative Quarterly Journal and published in The Village Voice.
 His illustrations have appeared in ads and publications including The New York Times.
 His TV work has been honored by CLIO, the Art Directors Club, The International Film and Television Awards, The Belding Awards, PROMAX, The New York Festivals and others.